oracle-cne/ocne/doc/cluster-management/oci.md

 ## Self-Managed Clusters

 A workload cluster can be its own management cluster.
 This is known as a "self-managed" cluster.
-Once the cluster has been deployed by a boostrap cluster, the API resources are migrated from the bootstrap cluster into the new cluster.
+Once the cluster has been deployed by a bootstrap cluster, the API resources are migrated from the bootstrap cluster into the new cluster.